 - Serves 8

-If you make this delicious stuffing recipe let us know and leave a comment and a star rating below.
+If you make our delicious Thanksgiving Stuffing Sicilian Style! ..let us know and leave a comment and a star rating below.
 We’d love to hear from you!

-Also, snap a photo and hashtag it #2sistersrecipes.
+Or snap a photo and hashtag it, and tag us @2sistersrecipes.
 It’s fun to see what you cook! 🙂

 xo Anna and Liz